Council of Governors

 Dr Jayne Wood (Doctor)

 Dr. Jayne Wood, Head of Department, Symptom Control & Palliative Care Team and recently appointed Divisional Medical Director for Cancer Services, was re-elected as Staff Governor for Doctors in July 2016.
-Dr Wood says: “I am committed to helping the Trust deliver the best service for its patients and providing the optimal environment for staff to work in.
+Dr. Wood says: “I am committed to helping the Trust deliver the best service for its patients and providing the optimal environment for staff to work in.
 The opportunity to join the Council of Governors was therefore a great chance to further this, along with being able to represent a link between the Board, staff and patients.”

 Hardev Sagoo (Corporate and Support Services)